laro/Cilia/README.md

 - `TValue[TKey]` as short form of `Map<TKey, TValue>`
     - e.g. `ContactInfo[String] contactInfoForID` as short form
       of `Map<String, ContactInfo> contactInfoForID`
-- "Make simple things simple"
-- Having a short syntax for associative arrays should encourage people to use it.
+- "Make simple things simple", having a short syntax for associative arrays should encourage people to use it.
 - Maybe template specialization:
     - `Map<Int, ...>` is a `HashMap`
     - `Map<String, ...>` is a `SortedMap`